Uniswap/default-token-list/README.md

 To request that we add a validator to the list,
 [file an issue](https://github.com/berachain/default-lists/issues/new?assignees=&labels=validator+request&projects=&template=validator-request.md&title=Add+%7BVALIDATOR_NAME%7D).

+ℹ️ AFTER OPENING AN ISSUE, CREATE A BRANCH AND ADD YOUR CHANGES.
+WHEN READY, CREATE A PR AND LINK YOUR ISSUE IN THE PR 🚀

 ### Disclaimer

 Note filing an issue does not guarantee addition to this default-list.